 Maintaining a perfect heel command while walking your dog shouldn’t seem like a constant battle.
 If you have fallen into a habit of continually correcting your dog while heeling, then your dog might be assuming that correction is part of their daily walking routine.
-It is only fair that your dog understands what you are asking of them and that you are consistent in expecting the same results no matter what the environment has in store for you during your walk.
-To get you and your dog out of some bad habits, here are ten tips you can apply to your heeling, along with video demonstrations.
+It is only fair that your dog understands what you are asking of them and that you consistently expect the same results no matter what the environment has in store for you during your walk.
+To get you and your dog out of bad habits, here are ten tips you can apply to your heeling, along with video demonstrations.

 What is a Heel?

 For these tips, it is essential that your dog first understand the basic command “heel.”
 The definition of “heel” is when your dog walks with a loose leash on your left side.
-Their shoulder is parallel to your knee at all times in and out of motion.
-The leash should remain loose at all times during your walk, and if you stop walking, your dog should also stop and automatically go into a sit position.
+Their shoulder is always parallel to your knee, in and out of motion.
+The leash should remain loose during your walk, and if you stop walking, your dog should also stop and automatically go into a sit position.

 Heel Tip 1: The 180° left turn into your dog